Skallwar/GSL1680/README.md

-# GSL1680
-Arduino driver for GSL1680
+# GSL1680 Arduino driver

-Information gleaned from https://github.com/rastersoft/gsl1680.git and various other sources Firmware for the specific panel was found here:- http://www.buydisplay.com/default/5-inch-tft-lcd-module-800x480-display-w-controller-i2c-serial-spi
-Use source code from wolfmanjm : https://github.com/wolfmanjm/GSL1680
+**This project is not in active development since I don't have the hardware anymore, but if a bug is found, please consider opening an issue or a pull request**

 pin | function  | Arduino Uno
 ----|-----------|------------